-A Time for Boldness: Introducing a Series on Philanthropy in the Modern World
+A Time for Boldness: A Series on Philanthropy in the Modern World

 American philanthropic behavior now defies convention.
 It is shape-shifting, fluid, ever cutting new channels with eddies and currents of innovation.